lgatto/lgatto.github.io/_posts/2017-09-14-DataChampions-Sept-2017.md

 future self, open the your group/institute, or open to the research community and to the public.

-But I think we also need to reflect on the incentives we have to do this, and the costs that these efforts have.
+But I think we also need to reflect on the incentives in place to do what we do, and the costs that these efforts have.
 Not because I believe we shouldn't make these efforts, but because we deserve to be recognised and valued for our efforts.